XiaoSanchez/Java_Android-Notes/README.md

 # Android Project: Notes

-Implements the functioning of a To-Do list that performs various functions like Addition, removal, and update in the tasks, developed by using Android Firebase applications in Java with Gradle.
+Implements the functioning of a To-Do list that performs various functions like Addition, removal, and update in the tasks, developed by using Android Firebase applications with Gradle.
 ## Features

 - Overview of Firebase and Backend-as-a-Service